Barkuto/grove/README.md

 Save your layout by right clicking the board, and choosing "Save Image As"

-Refresh page to reset board.
+URL can also be shared to share your board with others, or to save your current work.

+Reset board with Reset button.

 ## To-Do
 - Better Wiring
-- Change URL based on elements added, so pages are shareable
+- ~~Change URL based on elements added, so pages are shareable~~

 ## Issues
 - Too many objects on the board will make it start to become laggy